Ahmed-Samir11/Cosmic-Analysts/README.md

 # Cosmic-Analysts
+## Summary of the Solution
+Abstractly, the solution is an automated Python script that will detect the last recorded .mseed file and detect the seismic events in a trace on a time series base.
+Our solution addresses the problem of transmission power required to send seismic data from unexplored plants and new space missions.
+The solution solves the shortcomings of algorithms such as the STA/LTA by utilizing the Isolation Forest, an unsupervised machine learning used for anomaly detection.
+Unlike other anomaly detection algorithms, Isolation Forest is a decision tree model that doesn’t require calculating distance or density.
+The model is flexible, as it is trained on each trace from scratch, which suits space missions because modifications cannot be done on the planet.
+Furthermore, the solution works on the time series, which allows the extraction of selected intervals within the trace instead of treating the whole trace as an anomaly.
 ## Data Preparation
 Before the resources were published, we started working on the InSight Lander mission data.
 At first, downloading single data files one by one was inefficient, so we devised a download script to collect all data across the stations and years.